kfitz/reading-notebook/en/pages/butler3.md

-Butler, Judith.
-Excitable Speech:  A Politics of the Performative.
+# Butler, Judith.  *Excitable Speech:  A Politics of the Performative*.
 New York:  Routledge, 1997.

-Introduction:  On Linguistic Vulnerability.
+## Introduction:  On Linguistic Vulnerability.

 what does it mean to say one has been injured by language? -- demonstrates that we are linguistic beings